-Arsenal will host the Emirates Cup for the seventh time this weekend with AS Monaco, Benfica and Valencia joining the Gunners for the traditional pre-season tournament.
+Arsenal will host the Emirates Cup for the eighth time this weekend with Wolfsburg, Villarreal and Lyon joining the Gunners for the traditional pre-season tournament.

 2007 winners: Arsenal